budermike/neural-ode-galaxy-gen/01_foundations/README.md

 MLE training of CNFs on high-dimensional image data is not tractable on a single GPU in reasonable time: trace cheating causes mode collapse, and the underlying incentive structure of maximum likelihood makes this a structural problem rather than a tuning problem.
 Flow Matching eliminates this failure mode by replacing likelihood with a direct MSE objective on the vector field, making it the natural next step.

+### MNIST: Flow Matching

+Flow Matching replaces the MLE objective with direct regression on the vector field.
+A straight-line path is defined between noise and data samples at training time, the network learns to predict the corresponding velocity.
+This removes the ODE solve from the training loop entirely — no adjoint, no trace estimation, no NFE pressure — which eliminates trace cheating structurally rather than by regularization.

+Training on MNIST converged stably and generation quality improved substantially over the MLE runs.
+The RNODE architecture (SingleFlow CNN, time t as input channel) was reused almost without modification (added skip connections which made problems when using MLE), but mostly only the training objective changed.
+This confirms that the architecture itself was not the bottleneck in prior runs.

 ### Implementation findings

 - **Incorrect MLE formulation**: early runs omitted the delta_log_p term in the change-of-variables formula, causing the model to receive no learning signal.
 Subsequently, a sign error in the vector field MLE caused the model to push probability mass outward rather than concentrating it.